back to Blog

 Gross Margin

 The percentage of revenue left after subtracting the cost of goods sold (COGS).
-It shows how much a business keeps from each sale before operating expenses and is a core metric for evaluating profitability.
+It shows how much a business keeps from each sale before operating expenses.

 H